 I don't want to come up with the I-said-yes-right-away-scam, but ...
 I said it right away.
 And I've been saying this for years: There are simply no more secure jobs.
 Corporations are the dinosaurs of the 20th century, trembling on the verge of extinction.
 If you want a really secure future, you have to take that future into your own hands.

-In my opinion, the US and many Western countries are heading for financial disaster, and to blame is that our school system does not provide students with realistic financial education.
+In my opinion, the US and many western countries are heading for financial disaster, and to blame for this is that our school system does not offer students realistic financial education.
 If you believe that your private financial market investments will outlast the future, if you want to play Russian roulette with the fluctuations in the stock market, then you are putting your old-age security at risk.
-What will you do when you are 85 and financialwelt sinks back to the deepest depths after a flight high?
+What will you do when you are 85 years old and the financial world sinks back into its deepest lows after a soaring flight?
 Such a thing is completely beyond your control.
-I'm not saying investing in financial markets is bad.
+I am not saying that investing in financial markets is bad.
 I'm just saying that they are not safe and that they are not a wise choice and I wouldn't bet on them when it came to my financial future.